Straub Benioff Medical Center

 Phase 1: Parking and Conference Center

-More Parking, More Amenities and More Convenience, 2024-2026
+More Parking, More Amenities, and More Convenience, 2024-2026

 Phase 1 will begin with clearing space for the building of the new parking building and conference center along Kealamakai Street between South Hotel and South King streets.

-Increased parking
+- Increased parking

-A new parking building with more than triple the number of stalls will be replacing the existing parking structure at Straub Benioff Medical Center. -
+A new parking building with more than triple the number of stalls will be replacing the existing parking structure at Straub Benioff Medical Center. - Meeting and conference center

-The rooftop will incorporate a conference center, providing care teams a state-of-the-art facility to meet in person and virtually allowing for close collaboration in patient care. -
+The rooftop will incorporate a conference center, providing care teams a state-of-the-art facility to meet in person and virtually allowing for close collaboration in patient care. - Rooftop garden and green space

-An on-site fitness center will promote employee wellness. -
+An on-site fitness center will promote employee wellness. - A more ‘green’ facility

 The buildings throughout the campus, including the parking building, will be outfitted with solar panels to create a more environmentally-friendly facility.